 Keep copies of all correspondence and detailed records of all verbal communication.

 Does the health plan require a physician referral before payment for the treatment of stuttering?

-Typically, the health plan also requires a form from the speech-language pathologist, which includes the diagnostic and treatment codes for stuttering, projected treatment dates or number of treatment sessions anticipated, as well as associated fees.
-The health plan is required to notify you within 30 to 60 days as to the status of approval.
+Health plans may also require information from the speech-language pathologist that includes the diagnostic and treatment codes for stuttering, projected treatment dates or number of treatment sessions anticipated, as well as associated fees.

 How do I submit a claim?

 Speech treatment for stuttering is usually conducted in one of two ways: weekly sessions or intensive, short-term treatment programs.

 A. Weekly Sessions